unitedstates/citation/README.md

 Citation can integrate with [walverine](https://github.com/adelevie/walverine) to detect and return results for US court opinions.

-To use walverine, you need to "opt-in" to including `judicial`-type citations.
+To use walverine, you may need to "opt-in" to including `judicial`-type citations.

 In JavaScript: